Absolutely minimum attaining closed operators

 Note that if $T\in \mathcal C(H_1,H_2)$ is densely defined and $M$ is a closed subspace of $H$, then the restriction operator $T|_M: D(T)\cap M\rightarrow H_2$ is a closed operator and it is densely defined as $D(T|_M)$ is dense in the Hilbert space $\overline{D(T|_M)}$.

-We denote the set of all absolutely minimum attaining operators between $H_1$ and $H_2$ by $\mathcal {AM}(H_1,H_2)$ and in case if $H_1=H_2=H$, this is denoted by $\mathcal {AM}(H)$.
+We denote the set of all absolutely minimum attaining operators between $H_1$ and $H_2$ by $\mathcal {AM}_{c}(H_1,H_2)$ and in case if $H_1=H_2=H$, this is denoted by $\mathcal {AM}_{c}(H)$.
 This class of operators was introduced and studied in detail by Carvajal and Neves in \cite{carvajalneves2}.
-Further, these operators are classified into two types namely, type-I and type-II and the structure of type-I absolutely minimum attaining bounded operators is studied in \cite{grs1}.
+The structure of positive absolutely minimum attaining bounded operators is studied in \cite{grs2}.